FK Bodø/Glimt: Financial troubles and promotion battles

+The Knutsen era and historic titles

 Ahead of the 2016 season, club legend Aasmund Bjørkan was appointed as head coach.
 The team started the season well, and was on top of the league table after three games.
 However, Glimt lost the next six games.
 The place in the top league nevertheless looked secure with four games remaining, but Glimt lost all of them and was relegated.
 Despite relegation, Aasmund Bjørkan stayed on as head coach, and the club brought in then unknown Kjetil Knutsen as assistant coach.
 Bodø/Glimt won the league by a 16-point margin, and was once again back at the top flight.
 Aasmund Bjørkan was named coach of the year, but stepped down as head coach, and took the role as sporting director at the club ahead of the 2018 season.
 Assistant Kjetil Knutsen was promoted to head coach.
 Glimt made a decent performance during 2018, however a record of 14 draws saw them finishing only in 11th place, but retaining their status as a top-flight team.

 Ahead of the 2019 season, Glimt was mentioned among the relegation candidates by most pundits, especially since the club had sold key players like captain Martin Bjørnbak and top scorer Kristian Fardal Opseth.
 Glimt surprised everyone, and clinched a 2nd place in the Norwegian Eliteserien.
 Kjetil Knutsen was named coach of the year, and Håkon Evjen was named both player of the year and young player of the year.
 Ahead of the 2020 season, Glimt again sold several key players, among them captain Ricardo Friedrich and Håkon Evjen, and was not considered among the title candidates.
 However, Glimt performed a record breaking season, winning 26 games and scoring 103 goals in 30 matches.
 Bodø/Glimt won the Eliteserien for the first time in history, also becoming the first team from Northern Norway to win the Eliteserien.
 Again Kjetil Knutsen was named coach of the year.
 Philip Zinckernagel was named player of the year, having contributed 19 goals and 18 assists.
 Ahead of the 2021 season, Bodø/Glimt had sold their three front men Philip Zinckernagel, Jens Petter Hauge and Kasper Junker.
 These three players scored all together 60 goals and provided 35 assists in the 2020 season, and Glimt had not brought in clear replacements for these players.
 Pundits were again skeptical to Glimts title chances, but again Glimt surprised everyone, and were crowned back-to-back league champions after a 3–0 victory at Mjøndalen in the last match of the season.